ETS provides instructional support for courses and programs delivered in a variety of learning environments, which are described in the diagram below.

 A face-to-face course complemented by real-time online sessions.

 In this approach, students in a face-to-face class also have access to an online space where they can access, share, and discuss additional information at their own pace.
-This online space can be Connect, UBC Blogs, or a variety of other platforms.
+This online space can be the LMS, UBC Blogs, or a variety of other platforms.

 Flipped Classroom Model